wihi-labs/WHIP/0014-dual-token.md

 # Rationale
 The token representing the value of the WiHi economy should be seperated from the token representing the value of the supporter economy.
 The assumption underlying this proposal is that the main differentiator between the supporter and contributor layers are that it is difficult to separate supporters who are intrinsically motivated to help WiHi succeed and those that are only motivated by financial gain, even at the expense of WiHi's success.
 Contributors, like the core team, are assumed to help with the day-to-day operations of WiHi and their main motivations and loyalty to project goals tends to be much easier to identify.

 It thus makes sense to directly reward contributors and the core team with a stake in the main economy and not directly reward supporters with the same stake.
 To allow for this degree of seperation, at least two types of tokens are required for rewarding each group.
+Some literature on the topic of increasing the number of tokens to increase the dimensionality of the mechanism design space includes \[[1](https://doi.org/10.1140/epjst/e2016-60156-7)\], \[[2](https://doi.org/10.1109/ACCESS.2022.3189774)\], \[[3](https://doi.org/10.1007/978-3-030-71400-0)\].

 The main economy token may be called \$WNT, which would stand for "WiHi Network Token," the expectation being that the DePIN community would understand this token to behave similarly to the Helium Network Token.
 The similarity is in that its fully diluted value represents the full value of the WiHi economy.
 Tying the value of \$WNT to the value of the economy can be done in various ways.
 Generally, there are three models:
 1) Use incoming revenue to buy \$WNT on the open market (buyback model)